demo4show/Ademola-Matlab-Fuctions-/README.md

 # Ademola-Matlab-Fuctions-
-Creating this functions to contribute my quota in science
+Creating this functions to contribute my quota to science